 - Do I want a vegetable and herb garden?

 2. Get ideas by walking or biking through the neighborhood.
-Bring your smartphone if you have one and take pictures so you can have them when you go to the nursery or home improvement store.
+Bring your smartphone if you have one and take pictures so you can have them when you go to the nursery or home accessories store.
 Magazine and online sites like Pinterest are also great places to find DIY ideas.

 3. Make a drawing.
 First measure your lot, then draw a diagram that includes the house and any existing features like a walkway, pool or patio.
 You can use grid paper to make the drawing to scale or use an enlargement of the plot plan provided by your builder.
 You may want to enlarge the diagram so you have room to make drawings and notes.
 It’s a good idea to make several copies to use during various stages of the design process and update it as you go.